pycpp/preprocessor/README.md

 ## ABI

 Macros to detect the C++ ABI.
-Defines the macro `HAVE_CXXABI` if the compiler has `cxxabi.h`, and uses the Itanium ABI.
+Defines the macro `PYCPP_CXXABI` if the compiler has `cxxabi.h`, and uses the Itanium ABI.

 ## Architecture

-Macros to determine the processor and memory architecture. `SYSTEM_ARCHITECTURE` is defined as `sizeof(uintptr_t)` in bits (16, 32, 64, etc.), or the size of a pointer sufficient to convert to and from a void pointer on the system. `MEMORY_ARCHITECTURE` is defined as `sizeof(size_t)` in bits (16, 32, 64, etc.), or the number of bits required to represent an object's size in a single memory segment.
+Macros to determine the processor and memory architecture. `PYCPP_SYSTEM_ARCHITECTURE` is defined as `sizeof(uintptr_t)` in bits (16, 32, 64, etc.), or the size of a pointer sufficient to convert to and from a void pointer on the system. `PYCPP_MEMORY_ARCHITECTURE` is defined as `sizeof(size_t)` in bits (16, 32, 64, etc.), or the number of bits required to represent an object's size in a single memory segment.
 In segmented x86 memory models, such as the Intel 8086, these are not necessarily identical: the size of a pointer may be larger than the maximum object size.

-Architecture also defines 4 macros to detect type alignment to a memory boundary: `IS_ALIGNED_16`, `IS_ALIGNED_32`, `IS_ALIGNED_64`, and `IS_ALIGNED_128`.
+Architecture also defines 4 macros to detect type alignment to a memory boundary: `PYCPP_IS_ALIGNED_16`, `PYCPP_IS_ALIGNED_32`, `PYCPP_IS_ALIGNED_64`, and `PYCPP_IS_ALIGNED_128`.

 ## Byte Order